bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-move.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not specified
-- examples missing
+- examples are missing
-- success response missing
+- success response is missing
-- error response missing
+- error response is missing

 {% endnote %}